June 19, 2017

 What are the similarities between a CV and resume?

-CVs and resumes both serve as an overview of your accomplishments, experience and skills and are used to get you an interview.
-If you look at CVs and resumes from a marketing perspective, they are both advertisements for you and your work.
-CVs and resumes are a promotion tool, and show your best work and why you’re different from candidates applying for the same role.
+CVs and resumes are both an overview of your accomplishments, experience and skills and are used to get you an interview.
+From a marketing perspective, they are both advertisements for you and your work.
+CVs and resumes are great promotion tools, and show your best work and why you’re different from candidates applying for the same role.
 Also like an advertisement, they both include a call-to-action, which is your name and contact information.

 A CV is a comprehensive document that details accomplishments, awards, honors and publications with an academic focus.
 A CV usually begins with and emphasizes your education history.
 Its length is usually two or more pages and includes a complete list of awards and publications.
 Nothing is cut out for the sake of space.
 CVs are also considered a “living document” and are updated often.
 An example of a modern-day CV is your LinkedIn profile.
 Although it usually emphasizes your work experience over your academic experience, it is updated often and because there isn’t any concern for space, it includes a full list of your experiences.

 A resume is usually 1-2 pages highlights your work experience and is tailored to the role you’re applying for.
 If a CV is the movie of your life, a resume is your highlight reel or trailer.
-A resume is usually focused on your professional experience, whereas a CV spotlights your academic experience.
 Resumes usually lead with work experience, and education is usually placed last.
 Skills and experience are usually trimmed down to show only the ones that are relevant to the potential role.